Scheduling Your Mammogram

 Mammograms use very low-dose X-rays, resulting in minimal exposure to radiation.
 Duke Health uses 3D mammography technology, which can reduce the number of images required and the need for follow-up tests.

 During your mammogram, your breasts will be compressed gently but firmly to provide a clear picture.
-This compression can be uncomfortable for some people but does not last long.
+This compression can be uncomfortable for some people but does not last long, and is very important for high quality images.
+Our technologists at Duke are compassionate and experienced, and they will safely guide you through the process.

 Locating Prior Mammogram Images